 Dining Services remains committed to providing the Penn College community with nutritious and affordable food options on campus.
-To accomplish this, dining units have undergone modifications of physical space and operations.
+To accomplish this, dining units continue to provide service with modifications of physical space and operations.

-Contactless point-of-sale readers were installed for all dining units, and plastic barriers were installed to protect service areas and cashier stations.
-In addition, signage has been applied to all serveries and check-out areas to identify social distance and to provide clear direction on how to move through the areas.
-Seating capacity has been reduced.
+Contactless point-of-sale readers are available for all dining units, and plastic barriers are installed to protect service areas and cashier stations.
+In addition, signage is displayed in all serveries and check-out areas to identify social distance and to provide clear direction on how to move through the areas.
+Seating capacity remains reduced.

 Fresh fruit and/or desserts are pre-wrapped or bagged.
-Takeout and mobile-ordering options have been expanded, and use of disposable takeout containers, paper products, and plastic (pre-wrapped) silverware has expanded to decrease opportunity for virus spread on high touch areas/surfaces.
-While self-serve beverage stations are open, self-serve buffets and salad bars are not, and items will be prepared behind barriers and served by employees.
-Condiments are being served as single-serve packets.
+Takeout and mobile-ordering options are available, and use of disposable takeout containers, paper products, and plastic (pre-wrapped) silverware decrease opportunity for virus spread on high touch areas/surfaces.
+While self-serve beverage stations are open, self-serve buffets and salad bars are not, and items are prepared behind barriers and served by employees.
+Condiments are served as single-serve packets.

 Face masks are required throughout the dining units unless individuals are seated 6 feet apart and eating.
 It is imperative that appropriate social distancing is observed while seated in dining units.
 All Dining Services employees wear face masks and follow strict sanitation procedures that include frequent hand-washing and the changing of gloves.
-Tables and chairs are sanitized after each guest’s use.
 Learn more about the individual dining units, including their offerings and services, here.